How-To Guides

 echo "block drop out on en0 proto tcp from any to any user ollama" | sudo pfctl -f -

-• Performance tuning — memory allocation, GPU settings, context window optimization
+• Performance tuning — memory allocation, GPU settings, context window optimization, flash attention, and keep-alive configuration

-• Network verification — firewall rules confirming zero external inference traffic
+• Network verificationpfctl firewall rules confirming zero external inference traffic, plus audit tooling to verify on demand

-• Documentation — a one-page runbook specific to your deployment for model updates and troubleshooting
+• Documentation — a one-page runbook specific to your deployment for model updates, troubleshooting, and verification procedures

 The add-on doesn’t change your agent’s capabilities or integrations.
 Your OpenClaw agent still connects to Gmail, Slack, Salesforce, HubSpot, and everything else through Composio.
 The only difference is where the thinking happens — on your desk, not in someone else’s data center.